drvitek/claude_code_autoignore/README.md

 In particular, this code will probably do only the following things to your system:
 - read files
-- call lots of `claude config set` commands
+- call lots of `claude config get`/`set` commands
 - write some JSON data to `~/.cc_autoignore_config`
     - change this location via `CONFIG_FILEPATH` in `cc_autoignore.py`

+If you have really complicated `.gitignore` files, it's conceivable that this tool could break your Claude Code setup and require a reinstall.
+Sorry!

 ## features